arnavgautam/TreeHacks2015/HOLs/HOL-DeploySharePointVMs/HOL.md

 In this task, you will create a SharePoint virtual machine from an image using PowerShell and we will join it to the domain we created in Deploying Active Directory hands-on lab.
 You will later use this virtual machine to configure the SharePoint Farm.

-1. Navigate to the [Windows Azure Management Portal](https://manage.windowsazure.com) using a web browser, and sign in using your Microsoft account.
+1. Navigate to the [Microsoft Azure Management Portal](https://manage.windowsazure.com) using a web browser, and sign in using your Microsoft account.

-1. If you do not have the IP address of the Domain Controller Virtual Machine, Navigate to the **Windows Azure Portal** using a Web browser and sign in using the **Microsoft Account** associated with your Windows Azure account.
+1. If you do not have the IP address of the Domain Controller Virtual Machine, Navigate to the **Microsoft Azure Portal** using a Web browser and sign in using the **Microsoft Account** associated with your Microsoft Azure account.

 1. Go to **Virtual Machines**, select the virtual machine where you deployed the active directory and select the **Connect** button at the bottom panel.